Individual Travel Assistance

 - Once your plans are set, we can also help you to make those reservations.

-We can even reserve trains not in the Rail Europe data base (which contains fewer than half of Europe’s main line services), through our Paris office.
+We can even reserve trains not in the Rail Europe data base (which contains fewer than half of Europe’s main line services).
 Indeed, reservations made through us with sufficient advance notice are modifiable in Europe, unlike those booked through other non-European outlets, including Rail Europe.

 - If you are travelling with a bicycle, we can reserve bicycle spaces on trains which carry cycles such reservations are not otherwise available outside of Europe.